makerdao/vdb-mcd-transformers/README.md

 These core commands can be run via Docker images which is the preferred method, or they can be built and run via the command line interface.
 In either method, a postgres database will first need to be created:
 1. Install Postgres
-1. Create a superuser for yourself and make sure `psql --list` works without prompting for a password.
+1. Create a user for yourself that is able run migrations and add extensions.
 1. `createdb vulcanize_public`
 1. Migrating the database manually is unnecessary as the commands handle this.